 The following video is a brief introduction to the Lucy Burns Institute by Leslie Graves, LBI’s president.
 We invite you to take a moment to become better acquainted with our vision and mission by watching this video.
-Also, it’s a great place to get your questions answered about our flagship projects, Ballotpedia.org and Judgepedia.org.
-Enjoy!
+It’s also a great place to get your questions answered about our flagship project, Ballotpedia, the digital encyclopedia of American politics and elections.

 In late 2006, in an effort to gain a better understanding of local government activity, Wisconsin resident Leslie Graves filed a number of Freedom of Information Act (FOIA) requests.
-She encountered several roadblocks along the way, including a number of government officials who ignored her FOIA requests.
+She encountered several roadblocks along the way, including government officials who ignored her FOIA requests.
 Frustrated with how difficult it was to exercise her rights, Leslie wondered if perhaps other citizens had experienced similar obstacles.
-Leslie brought up her concerns to Sara Key, who suggested that Leslie create a resource devoted to helping citizens navigate the laws surrounding government transparency.
+Leslie’s friends and family suggested that she create a resource devoted to helping citizens navigate the laws surrounding government transparency.

 In December 2006, the Lucy Burns Institute was incorporated as a nonprofit organization in Madison, Wisconsin.
-In 2007, the Lucy Burns Institute launched WikiFOIA, a collaborative, crowd-sourced approach to understanding state-level FOIA laws.
+Its first project was WikiFOIA, a collaborative, crowd-sourced approach to understanding state-level FOIA laws.
 The goal of WikiFOIA was to harness local knowledge in an effort to empower citizens seeking information from governmental entities.

-Later in 2007, inspired by the success of WikiFOIA, Leslie started thinking about other areas of government that can be difficult to navigate due to a lack of easily accessible information.
-She came up with the idea for user-driven online platforms dedicated to sharing information about statewide and local ballot measures and the laws governing them; state and local recall elections and the laws governing them; federal and state court judges, their appointments and elections, and the intricate laws governing judicial selection; and state court judicial administration.
-Ballotpedia and Judgepedia were born.
+WikiFOIA was a success, and it was clear there was a demand for efficient and straightforward information about political processes.
+Seeking to fill this need, the Lucy Burns Institute started two more online platforms.
+Ballotpedia was dedicated to sharing information about (a) statewide and local ballot measures and the laws governing them, and (b) state and local recall elections and the laws governing them.
+Judgepedia provided information on federal and state court judges, their appointments and elections, the intricate laws governing judicial selection, and state court judicial administration.

 Why Lucy Burns?

 In a small way, we like to think our work carries on the spirit of Lucy Burns.
-In modern America, the barriers to full participation in our democracy aren’t as concrete as the ability to cast a vote.
-What can prevent people from fully engaging in today’s political process is when it is difficult to find accurate, comprehensive information about election laws, politicians, candidates and elections.
+In modern America, what can prevent people from fully engaging in today’s political process is when it is difficult to find accurate, comprehensive information about election laws, politicians, candidates and elections.
 LBI’s goal is to help solve that problem for all three branches of government, at all three levels of government.

 More About Lucy Burns